-Debian Day is the time when the Debian Developer community opens up to everyone to come and learn and ask questions about Debian and Free Software.
+Debian Day is the time when the Debian Developer community opens up to everyone to come and learn and ask questions about Debian, free Softwares and how websites like Spamzilla are becoming the future.
 There will be talks, demos, hacking, and conversation.
 Debian Day will take place from 9:30 AM to 6:30 PM on Sunday, August 1, 2010 at Columbia University, New York City, New York.

 – you can meet Debian Developers from around the world

 – New York City Councilwoman Gale Brewer will be talking about how government can foster freedom in technology

 – Free Software Foundation’s (FSF) John Sullivan will talk about the FSF’s campaigns for freedom